sinemzdemir/1003_code/readme.md

 # HoloprotRep: Protein Representation Classification

-- HoloprotRep aim to fuse protein representations in order to prepare datasets which will be utilized for model training and test
+- HoloprotRep aims to construct models for protein function prediction Holoprotrep can concate protein representations in to prepare datasets  for training and testing models
-We construct model which comprise of 4 level which can be use independent or related: compare it other methods from literature.
+We construct a model consisting of  4 steps that can be used independently or contiguously:
- 1. fuse_representations
+We compare it with  other methods from the literature.
+ 1. fuse_representations:concatenate of protein representation vectors
+ 2. prepare_datasets:Concantation of positive_sample_dataset and negative_sample_dataset for preperation of dataset which have "Entry" and multi columns representation vector and  save pickle format of dataset
- 2. prepare_datasets
+prepare_datasets
- 3. model_training
+ 3. model_training:training of prepared data.Using models are Fully Connected Neural Network,RandomForestClassifier,SVC,KNeighborsClassifier
- 4. model_test
+ 4. model_test:
+ 5. model_prediction

 # How to run HoloprotRep